collective/collective.developermanual/source/components/events.rst

 ``zope.lifecycleevent.IObjectModifiedEvent``
     called for creation-stage events as well, unlike the previous event type.

 ``Products.Archetypes.interfaces.IWebDAVObjectEditedEvent``
     called for Archetypes-based objects when they are being edited via WebDAV.

 ``Products.Archetypes.interfaces.IEditBegunEvent``
     called for Archetypes-based objects when an edit operation is begun.

 ``Products.Archetypes.interfaces.IEditCancelledEvent``
-    called for Archetypes-based objects when an edit operation is cancelled.
+    called for Archetypes-based objects when an edit operation is canceled.

 *Delete* events